projectcalico/calico/docs/CalicoSwarm.md

 ## Installing etcd
 Calico requires etcd, so let's install it on our cluster.
 For this example, we'll only configure a single node etcd cluster.
 However, in a production environment, a minimum size of three nodes is recommended.

-Run the following on the **manager node** to download the etcd binaries:
+Run the following on the **manager server* to download the etcd binaries:
 ```
 # Download etcd for Linux
 curl -L https://github.com/coreos/etcd/releases/download/v2.0.11/etcd-v2.0.11-linux-amd64.tar.gz -o etcd-v2.0.11-linux-amd64.tar.gz